fatherakis/adversarial-defense-HW/readme.md

 > [!Important]
 > These files are **mandatory** to use the scripts.
-The folders are oranized per model per dataset with clear labeling for all model states.
+The folders are organized per model per dataset with clear labeling for all model states.

 A summary on this repo and the scope of my thesis:

 ```
-Convolutional Neural Networks while highly effective for pattern recognition, are vulnerable to small perturbations
+Convolutional Neural Networks while highly effective for pattern recognition,
-in the input (image) leading to erroneous predictions.
-This issue is further amplified in hardware implementations
+are vulnerable to small perturbations in the input (image) leading to erroneous predictions.
+This issue is further amplified in hardware implementationsdue to precision
-due to precision limitations and requirements like quantization.
-In this thesis we propose a series of adversarial
+limitations and requirements like quantization.
+In this thesis we propose a
-defense strategies in order to enhance the robustness of neural networks specifically in hardware applications.
+series of adversarial defense strategies in order to enhance the robustness
+of neural networks specifically in hardware applications.
 All in all, through this process a 45% increase in robustness is achieved.
 ```